dora-rs/dora-lerobot/README.md

 # Dora-LeRobot

-Dora-LeRobot is a 100% Dora pipeline for manipulating robots, cameras and all possible hardware compatible with LeRobot.
+Dora-LeRobot is a 100% DORA pipeline for manipulating robots, cameras and all possible hardware compatible with LeRobot.

 ## About Dora